jgesser/IpCamera/README.md

 Moving the camera using Relative or Continuous (the config ``PTZ_CONTINUOUS`` must be true) movements can be done by sending the INCREASE and DECREASE commands to the Pan, Tilt and Zoom channels.
 When the config is set to false (the default if not specified) the binding will send Relative movements.
 There are some widgets created in the Habpanel widget gallery that you can download and use right away saving you time if your camera supports either presets, relative or continuous modes.
-For sitemaps the ``Setpoint`` buttons will send INCREASE and DECREASE commands and not the usual ON and OFF that a switch normally sends.
+For sitemaps the below example can be used.
 The OFF command (can be sent to any of the PTZ channels) will stop the cameras movements in the case of continuous being selected in the things config setup.